How Do I

 The broker should handle the entire process for you, including the court appointments and legal fees.
 Once you submit the required documents, the broker will be in the driver's seat and handle everything from that time forward.
 The broker should disclose all fees, including any discount rates pertaining to the transaction.
 The broker's main focus should be to help you get the most money from your settlement in cash.

-This is why it is important to have a plan.
+This is why it is important to have a plan for selling payments, even if it is just only a portion.
 To fully understand your financial situation now and in the near future.
 It would not make sense to sell your entire structured settlement if you won't be able to pay your bills in six months.
+However, if you are in need of immediate cash, then this is a choice which you may have to make.

 You don't have to sell it all at once if you only need a determined amount of cash.
 Only you can decide if yielding it is the best decision for you, and the broker can provide advice to help you through the process and make the cash you need available to you in a timely fashion.